ARLJohnston/go-http/README.md

 This will start a http server on port :3000

 ## All-in-one
-Deployment scripts are in the [deployments directory](./deployments/) and contains instructions on running the application with: [Docker Compose](https://docs.docker.com/compose/), [Docker Swarm](https://docs.docker.com/engine/swarm/) and [Kubernetes](https://kubernetes.io/) (with and without service mesh frameworks).
+Deployment scripts are in the [deployments directory](./deployments/) and contains instructions on running the application with: [Docker Compose](https://docs.docker.com/compose/), [Docker Swarm](https://docs.docker.com/engine/swarm/) and [Kubernetes](https://kubernetes.io/).